The cost model problem

 Integration and workflow redesign

-Illustrative share: 10% to 20% of total AI TCO.
+Typical range this layer can reach: 10% to 20% of total AI TCO, depending on deployment.
 This is where a useful demo becomes a real operating capability.

 Includes